 The Engineer must provide the Department with written notification that the project is complete.
-The notification must be signed and sealed by the Engineer and state that the project conforms with the approved plans, specifications, and change orders; it must also include the Construction Completion Notification form found on the Department's website.
+The notification must be signed and sealed by the Engineer and state that the project conforms with the approved plans, specifications, and change orders; it must also include SFN 60895 Construction Completion Notification form (NDDWR, 2023b).

-14.2 AS-BUILT DRAWINGS
+14.2 RECORD DRAWINGS

-As-Built Drawings must be submitted in a PDF file to the Department within six months after the completion of the construction and include any changes to the approved plans.
-The As-Built Drawings must show the final constructed conditions and should not include bubbles, clouds, or cross-outs.
+As-built record drawings must be submitted in a PDF file to the Department within six months after the completion of the construction and include any changes to the approved plans.
+These drawings must show the final constructed conditions and should generally not include bubbles, clouds, or cross-outs.
 They must be signed and sealed by the Engineer.